ypyang237/movieReviewApp/README.md

 - Create a new movie review
 - Delete a movie review

+* Data is currently stored in memory on the server, future developments will establish a mongoDB database for persisting data.

 ### Installation

 After you have cloned the repository, please run npm install for dependencies.